amitfin/retry/README.md

 1. The inner service call raises an exception.
 2. The target entity is unavailable.
 Note that this is important since HA silently skips unavailable entities ([here](https://github.com/home-assistant/core/blob/580b20b0a83c561986e7571b83df4a4bcb158392/homeassistant/helpers/service.py#L763)).

-Here is the list of parameters to control the behvior of `retry.call` (directly or via `retry.actions`).
+Here is the list of parameters to control the behavior of `retry.call` (directly or via `retry.actions`).
 These parameters are not passed to the inner service call and are consumed only by the `retry.call` service itself.

 #### `service` parameter (mandatory)